Shared values, purpose, and trust are required to create an environment that cultivates creativity and innovation

 Laurel has worked as an artist in the games industry for over a decade.
 Her first job of note was character design for Splash Damage's 2011 game, Brink.
 After which, she spent years at Blizzard Entertainment, where she painted many a concept, key art and 2.5D cinematic.
 She makes a lot of different sorts of artwork, from illustration to concept design to physical sculpture.

-I grew up in the wilds of northern Canada and learned how to evade large predators (mostly bears).
+From the wilds of northern Canada, I learned how to evade large predators (mostly bears).
 Now in Southern California, there are fewer bears, but way more rattlesnakes.
 My training has left me woefully unprepared.

 All Time Favorite Animal: Allosaurus

 Favorite Living Animal: The Ossifrage

 Least Favorite Animal: Elephant seals (Pinnipeds!
 What is their deal?)